 Our Council

-The work of the College is directed by our Council, similar to a Board of Directors, whose job it is to represent the interests of the public.
-I.e. the patients who seek the services of a Chiropodist or Podiatrist (member).
+The work of the College is directed by Council, similar to a Board of Directors, whose job it is to represent the interests of the public.
+I.e. the patients who seek the services of an Ontario chiropodist or podiatrist.
 The Council is made up of professional members who have been elected by their peers, representatives from the Michener Institute for Applied Health Sciences and members of the public who have been appointed by the Lieutenant Governor of Ontario.
-The Regulated Health Professions Act, 1991 (RHPA) and the Chiropody Act gives the College its mandate to regulate its members.
+The Regulated Health Professions Act, 1991 (RHPA) and the Chiropody Act gives the College its mandate to regulate its registrants.
 It also allows healthcare consumers a strong voice in the regulation of our members by requiring an equitable balance of public appointees and elected professionals on College Council.

 Current Council Members